A Step-by-Step Guide on Pairing and Using Bluetooth Headphones with Your Raspberry Pi 4

 First, you need to pair your bluetooth headphones with the Raspberry Pi.
 Follow these steps:

-2. Open the terminal and type bluetoothctl to enter the bluetooth control prompt.
+to enter the bluetooth control prompt. - Type

-3. Type power on to turn on bluetooth.
-You should see a message indicating that bluetooth is powered on.
+to turn on bluetooth.
+You should see a message indicating that bluetooth is powered on. - Type

-6. Type pair <MAC address> to pair your headphones with the Raspberry Pi, replacing <MAC address> with the code you just found.
-Enter the passkey if prompted.
+with the code you just found.
+Enter the passkey if prompted. - Once paired, type

-7. Once paired, type connect <MAC address> to connect your headphones to the Raspberry Pi.
+to connect your headphones to the Raspberry Pi. - Type

 Step 2: Configuring Bluetooth Headphones for A2DP Streaming